Alumsdesigns/quiporder/README.md

 Joins are necessary to see human-readable fields like username or email.

-Django Admin UI does not display database primary keys
+Django Admin UI does not display database primary keys.

-Profile tables reference users_customuser via foreign keys
+Profile tables reference users_customuser via foreign keys.

-Always join profile tables to users_customuser to verify human-readable fields
+Always join profile tables to users_customuser to verify human-readable fields.

-If a direct WHERE user_id = X query returns no rows, verify the correct user ID first
+If a direct WHERE user_id = X query returns no rows, verify the correct user ID first.

 **See screenshots of commands exected:**
 The screenshots below demonstrate direct PostgreSQL verification of data created via the Django Admin interface.
 They show successful execution of psql commands to inspect schemas, query tables, and validate foreign key relationships between CustomUser, profile, and equipment-related models.
 This confirms that Admin UI actions are correctly persisted to PostgreSQL, migrations are applied as intended, and relational integrity is enforced at the database level.